Cardinals vs. Brewers MLB Betting Odds, Trends & Prediction

 St. Louis Cardinals DFS SPIN

-The Cardinals dropped their sixth consecutive contest on Friday night by a score of 11-2.
-The one bright spot was a pinch-hit home run by Nolan Gorman in the top of seventh innings.
-St. Louis will turn to Kyle Gibson to hopefully turn it around on Saturday night.
+The Cardinals dropped their seventh consecutive contest on Saturday night by a score of 3-5.
+Lars Nootbaar went 3-5 at the plate and drove in a pair of runs.
+St. Louis looks to salvage one game on Sunday from Milwaukee.

 Milwaukee Brewers DFS SPIN